Communication between Integration Server and DMZ

 General architecture

-A DMZ server is basically a separate Integration Server, on which, for security reasons, only the required communication services, such as FTP or SMTP, are executed.
+A DMZ server is a separate Lobster Integration Server, on which, for security reasons, only the required communication services, such as FTP or SMTP, are executed.
 The firewall between the DMZ server and the internet only allows the required ports and protocols.

 For maximum security needs, the Message Service can also be configured in pushback mode.
 In this case, the connection is always established from the inner server and no incoming connections from the internet are required.